storybookjs/react-native/app/vue/README.md

 ## Remarques

--   When using custom components or extension (e.g `Vue.use`).
+-   When using global custom components or extension (e.g `Vue.use`).
 You will need to declare those in the `./storybook/config.js`.

 > ## WARNING
 >